xxyzz/WordDumb/docs/installation.rst

    # choco install python

 .. attention::
-   Do not change the default installtion settings in the Python installer.
+   Do not change the default installation settings in the Python installer.

 Install CUDA(optional)
 ----------------------